KillaMeep/inventory-system/README.md

     print(status.ERROR,e)

 ```
+##
-- This should mostly cover how to use this code, all you have to do now is run `db.py`!
-The `alldata.py` and `WIPEDB.py` files you just need to run.
-Keep in mind again, if you run the `WIPEDB.py` file, it WILL delete ALL of the data from your database!!
+#### This should mostly cover how to use this code, all you have to do now is run `db.py`!
+The `alldata.py` and `WIPEDB.py` files you just need to run, they do as the title says.
+Alldata will provide you a rudimentary way to see all the data in your database, and WIPEDB will wipe all files in the db.
+Keep in mind, if you run the `WIPEDB.py` file, it WILL delete ALL of the data from your database!!
 This is highly dangerous, and I do not recommend it.
+Any lost files are not our fault, and you should use extreme caution when running this.
+I would recommend just deleting the file if you don't forsee yourself needing it.
 ## Authors

 - [@KillaMeep](https://www.github.com/KillaMeep)